-Using this exemption would be novel in the biomass context, as none of enumerated examples of "minor cleanup actions" that fall under the exemption are analogous to activities clearing forest floors of accumulated vegetative fuel, but the list is not intended to be all inclusive, and such forest-clearing activities are arguably analogous to the enumerated examples, at least where the materials are contaminated with some sort of potentially hazardous materials.
+Using this exemption would be novel in the biomass context, as none of enumerated examples of "minor cleanup actions" that fall under the exemption are analogous to activities clearing forest floors of accumulated vegetative fuel.
+But the list is not intended to be all inclusive, and such forest-clearing activities are arguably analogous to the enumerated examples, at least where the materials are contaminated with some sort of potentially hazardous materials.
 The application of CEQA exemption 15330 to biomass utilization projects involves certain specific scenarios, albeit under stringent conditions.

 Biomass utilization generally refers to the conversion of organic materials like forest waste, agricultural residues, or urban wood waste into energy, bioproducts, wood products, or soil enhancement products.
-This exemption could play a role in cases where biomass accumulation presents an environmental hazard.
-For instance, in regions where the buildup of dry biomass significantly increases the risk of wildfires, projects aimed at removing or treating this biomass could potentially qualify for the exemption.
-This is under the premise that these projects are small-scale and do not significantly impact the environment, aligning with the core requirements of CEQA exemption 15330.
+While this exemption has not been used in this context to date, it could play a role in cases where biomass accumulation presents an environmental hazard in regions where the buildup of contaminated dry biomass significantly increases the risk of wildfires; projects aimed at removing or treating this biomass could potentially qualify for the exemption.
+The exemption, of course, would only apply where such projects are small-scale and do not significantly impact the environment, aligning with the core requirements of CEQA exemption 15330.

-Projects within this scope might include small facilities converting hazardous biomass into biochar or energy.
+Projects within this scope might include small facilities converting liability biomass into biochar or energy.
 These initiatives must strictly adhere to environmental, health, and safety standards to qualify for the exemption.
 They should not pose additional environmental risks and must comply with all regulatory requirements related to emissions, waste disposal, and other environmental impacts.
 Additionally, biomass utilization can be part of broader environmental restoration efforts.
-In such cases, if a project includes the removal or treatment of hazardous substances as a component of ecological rehabilitation, it might be considered for exemption.
+In such cases, if a project includes the removal or treatment of hazardous substances as a component of ecological rehabilitation, the project might be considered for the exemption.
 This is particularly relevant when the utilization of biomass directly contributes to mitigating environmental hazards, such as reducing GHG emissions or preventing soil erosion.